mimolabs/mimolabs.github.io/_posts/2018-04-04-all-new-updates.markdown

 ---
 # All-New Features and Updates

-We've been extremely busy here at MIMO.
-Over the last couple months we've pumped out lots of new content and updates to the platform.
-We thought we'd give you a rundown on some of the biggest things you might have missed!
+We've been eggstremely busy here at MIMO.
+Over the last couple of months we've pumped out lots of new content and updates to the platform.
+Here's a rundown on some of the biggest things you might have missed!

 ## SMS OTP Logins and SMS Campaigns